rolandshoemaker/dns-workbench/README.md

 $ dns-workbench reload --zone-file new-zones.yml
 ```

-Loading a new zone file will remove any previous definitions, so
+Loading a new zone file will replace any previous definitions.

 ## Building